Applying for a permit

 Apply for a skip bin permit

-A skip bin permit is free – unless it will be placed in a restricted car park space: resident, coupon, or Pay by Space parking spots.
+A skip bin permit is free – unless it will be placed in restricted parking.

-If the skip bin is placed in a restricted parking space, you'll need to pay for the use of that car park, on a per-day basis.
+If the skip bin is placed in restricted parking, you'll need to pay for the use of that space, on a per-day basis.

-The cost of using restricted parking is the same as that of a trade parking coupon, and we will let you know the total payable amount when we send you your skip bin permit.
+The cost of using restricted parking is the same as that of a trade parking coupon, and we will let you know the total payable amount when assessing your application.
+Once the payment is made we'll send you your skip bin permit.

 Please note that you can't put a skip bin on: